Get

 • Provide individual spaces for both your Dalmatian and your cat.
 Allow each to be able to retreat to their safe space if and when they need to.

-• Keep the animals separate for a few days and introduce them slowly.
-You might want to consider keeping your Dalmatian on a leash when you gradually introduce them or leave the Dalmatian in their crate and bring the cat around.
+• Keep the animals separate for at least a few days and introduce them slowly.
+You might want to consider keeping your Dalmatian on a leash when you gradually introduce them or leave the Dalmatian behind a gate and bring the cat around.

-• Create safe introductions over a period of a few days.
+• Create safe introductions over a period of a few days to weeks.
 Reward each animal after each session; i.e., give your cat a treat or give your dog positive affirmation.

 • When you are comfortable, let your dog off the leash during these sessions and start letting the two animals share communal spaces.
-Watch for any signs of troubling behavior.
+Supervise carefully and watch for any signs of troubling behavior.

 • Tweak and adjust as necessary.